mkostrun/UBASIC-PLUS/README.md

   goto label1;
   ```

-  However, unlike CHDK, when these labels are refered to in goto/gosub they are not
+  What is new in UBASIC-PLUS is that when these labels are refered to in
-inside quotation marks.
-Labels can use '_' in their names.
+goto/gosub this is done without quotation marks (unlike CHDK).
+Furthermore, in labels '_' can be used.
-Also, internally the lines are not numbered,
+Not even internally the lines are numbered (like it was the case with CHDK).
+Rather, pointers are used to script string, meaning that the returns
-rather pointers are used, so returns - from gosub, for/next, if/then/else, while/endwhile -
+- from gosub, for/next, if/then/else, while/endwhile -
-are very fast as there are no line searches.
+are faster as they do not require searches (over line numbers).

 - Strings can be encompassed by single or double quotations.
 Tokenizer can identify labels.